- American Physical Society Sites

 A program may submit only one application per year.
-To encourage broad participation by many programs, and to encourage individual programs to commit to sustained improvement and achievement, awardees are eligible to submit new applications after the award period has ended.
+To encourage broad participation by many programs and to encourage individual programs to commit to sustained improvement and achievement, awardees are eligible to submit new applications after three years.

-We encourage representatives of the programs receiving an award to participate in a public recognition ceremony that will typically occur at the APS April meeting.
+We encourage representatives of the programs receiving an award to participate in a public recognition ceremony that will typically occur at the APS April Meeting.
 No travel funds are available to bring recipients to the award reception, nor is it required that they attend.

 Current and past awardees are shown at Awardees for Improving Undergraduate Physics Education.